 Global Family Travels invites you on this exciting Urban Street Art experience in partnership with 3 non-profit organizations serving community wellbeing through the arts, 206 Zulu, Experience Education and Urbanists!

 Seattle boasts a vibrant culture of street art, from the powerful pieces done in the wake of Black Lives Matter protests, to the world’s longest mural display along the light rail corridor in SODO, to ever changing murals on buildings and in alleys brimming with the brilliant work of local artists.
-Join a small, COVID-safe group to explore the street art in Seattle’s Capitol Hill neighborhood.
+Join this small group walking adventure to explore the street art in Seattle’s Central District and Chinese-International District neighborhoods.
 We will travel by foot and streetcar to examine tremendously varied street art, from graffiti, tags, and “sticker bombs” to elaborate spray paint, brush work, and stencil pieces.
 Become the proud “public” in public art as we celebrate local artists and explore topics such as ownership, power, and identity in street art.

 This experience is one of our Seattle Community Tours & Team Building Experiences, so check out all of the other fun experiences you can enjoy with Global Family Travels!